tkcaccia/Lactate-quantification-by-NMR/README.md

 ## Data loading
-The NMR spectra in the folder Data are uploaded in the R environment and ordered according the Table S9 in supplementary material.
+The lactate NMR spectra (from the folder Data) are uploaded in the R environment and ordered according to the **Table S9** provided in the Supplementary Material:

 ```
 Address=list(Partition=Working_folder,